-Border chaos reverberates deep in America’s heartland
+‘There’s no control’: Border chaos invades America’s heartland

 Sheriff Carpenter said one problem in Utah is the state’s Justice Reinvestment Initiative, which reduced the classification for some drug crimes.

-The goal, he said, was to get people out of the state prison system and use the savings to do more addiction treatment in the communities.
-The result, he said, is that Iron County ended up incarcerating people, and the state hasn’t come through with the treatment money, so the addicts remain.
+The goal, he said, was to get people out of the state prison system and use the savings for more addiction treatment.
+The result, he said, was more incarceration in Iron County.
+The state hasn’t come through with the treatment money, so the addicts remain locked up.

 “We’re seeing a huge uptick in recidivism and the frequency we’re dealing with these people, over and over again,” the sheriff said.